 Plan your Kilimanjaro trek

-Get a quote from our recommended local Kilimanjaro operator
+Get connected with my recommended local Kilimanjaro operator

 What are the best Kilimanjaro guidebooks?

 The most comprehensive and authoritative guidebook, Kilimanjaro: The Trekking Guide to Africa’s Highest Mountain, was written by Trailblazer author and Kilimanjaro expert, Henry Stedman.
-If you are looking for a very detailed and informative guide, then we recommend you go for this one.
+If you are looking for a very detailed and informative guide, then I recommend you go for this one.

-In terms of fun and entertaining works of fiction from previous climbers, we suggest either Rick Ridgeway’s book, The Shadow of Kilimanjaro or Tim Ward’s Zombies on Kilimanjaro: A Father/Son Journey Above the Clouds.
+In terms of fun and entertaining works of fiction from previous climbers, I suggest either Rick Ridgeway’s book, The Shadow of Kilimanjaro or Tim Ward’s Zombies on Kilimanjaro: A Father/Son Journey Above the Clouds.

 How many people die annually climbing Kilimanjaro?

-We estimate between 3-10 die hiking Kilimanjaro each year.
+We estimate between 3-10 people die hiking Kilimanjaro each year.
 Deaths on the mountain occur due to various reasons including AMS (such as HACE and HAPE), falls, and hypothermia.
 Sometimes porters die due to the onset of malaria whilst on the trek.

 Unfortunately, KINAPA doesn’t provide official statistics on deaths so you may see many conflicting figures on the internet.